 1) Purpose & Scope

-This policy sets out how Chaskah Ltd meets its legal, regulatory, and ethical obligations across product safety (including pressurised gas), data protection, anti-bribery, modern slavery, transport/storage of dangerous goods, and general health & safety.
+This policy sets out how Chaskah Ltd meets its legal, regulatory, and ethical obligations across product safety (including pressurised gas), data protection, anti-bribery, modern slavery, transport and storage of dangerous goods, and general health & safety.
 It applies to all UK operations and to third parties acting on our behalf.

 2) Roles & Responsibilities